-Included in Accountability Measure: Yes (High Schools only; according to the details presented in the INDICATOR: College & Career Readiness section of this manual)
+Included in Accountability Measure: Yes (High Schools only; according to the details presented in the INDICATOR:

 National Assessment of Educational Progress (NAEP) Performance

 NAEP measures what U.S. students know and can do in various subjects across the nation, states, and in some urban districts.
 Also known as The Nation's Report Card, NAEP has provided important information about how students are performing academically since 1969.